 The JCP makes extensive efforts to establish friendship and exchanges with foreign political parties.
 Our basic position is that we will open our relations with any party if we share an interest in beginning mutual exchanges in accordance with the principles of sovereign independence, equal rights, and non-interference in each other's internal affairs, regardless of whether that party is conservative or progressive, and whether it is a ruling party or an opposition party.
 Wherever and whenever there are conditions for us to take common action, we would like to do so in the cause of peace in Asia and the rest of the world.

-As for relations with foreign governments, the JCP is making efforts to develop exchanges with them on the issues of peace and progress.
+As for relations with foreign governments, the JCP is making efforts to develop exchanges with them on the issues of peace, global warming and progress.

-From this position, the JCP in the past several years visited the following countries: Malaysia, Singapore, Thailand, Vietnam, Laos, China, the Republic of Korea, India, Sri Lanka, Pakistan, Jordan, Iraq, Egypt, Saudi Arabia, Qatar, the UAE, Tunisia, Venezuela and Cuba.
-The JCP also attended the meetings of the International Conference of Asian Political Parties, the Summit Conference of the Non-Aligned Countries (guest) and the Organization of Islamic Countries (guest)
+From this position, the JCP in the past several years visited the following countries: Malaysia, Singapore, Thailand, Vietnam, Laos, Cambodia, China, the Republic of Korea, India, Sri Lanka, Pakistan, Kazakhstan, Jordan, Iraq, Egypt, Saudi Arabia, Qatar, the UAE, Tunisia, Venezuela, Nicaragua, Cuba, Bolivia, Brazil, Germany, the U.K., EU, and the U.S. The JCP also attended the meetings of the International Conference of Asian Political Parties, the Summit Conference of the Non-Aligned Countries (guest) and the Organization of Islamic Cooperation (guest).